Astienth/Circuit_Superstars_VR_bHaptics/README.md

 1) Download the zip file: [https://github.com/Astienth/Circuit_Superstars_VR/releases/download/1.0.0/CircuitSuperstars_VRMod.zip](https://github.com/Astienth/Circuit_Superstars_VR/releases/download/1.0.0/CircuitSuperstars_VRMod.zip)</br>

 2) Extract its content into the game root folder, the folder containing the "circuit-superstars.exe"</br>
+3) Connect your bHaptics vest if you have one.
-3) Launch the game like you usually launch it via steam or the exe file.
+4) Launch the game like you usually launch it via steam or the exe file.
-4) Enjoy !
+5) Enjoy !

 # <b>Controls</b></br>
 No motion controller support.
 You need a gamepad or keyboard/mouse.